Performance, Theatre & Music postgraduate research degrees

 Your postgraduate research qualification demonstrates to potential employers that you're an intelligent, capable and motivated person, with provable abilities and experience in critical thinking, problem-solving, project management, communication, leadership and creativity.

-Explore the work we're doing in the 4 areas of expertise within our Theatre, Music and Performance research.
+Explore the work we're doing in the 4 areas of expertise within our Performance, Theatre & Music research.

 Our research in this area explores how theatre and performance can be used in an educational, community or therapeutic context.